 That the skin is reacting to some type of “bad,” neurological stimulus should not be surprising.
 That is what the skin does.
 It reacts.
 The skin’s reaction is a warning signal that something is not right or something is wrong.
 The skin is very clever, but the skin can also be confused.
 If you are reading this article your skin’s confusion can be in the relaying of messages from the skin, through the cervical spine into the brain.
 We are suggesting that there is a message interruption occurring in the neck being caused by cervical spine instability.

 - The skin senses hot, cold, sharp touch, soft-touch, vibration.

 - It can also become confused because of underlying (in some unidentified) problems and start sending and receiving misinterpreted messages from the nerves.

-- These could be misinterpretation of temperature.
-One side of the body thinks its cold and heats up.
+- This could be a misinterpretation of temperature.
+One side of the body thinks it’s cold and heats up.
 That side of the body can also feel hot and try to cool down.